mead-ml/mead-baseline/README.md

 }
 ```

-MEAD Baseline was selected for a Spotlight Poster at the NeurIPS MLOSS workshop in 2018.
+MEAD was selected for a Spotlight Poster at the NeurIPS MLOSS workshop in 2018.
 [OpenReview link](https://openreview.net/forum?id=r1xEb7J15Q)